openGiraffes/kaiscr-tkinter-win/README.md

+This version of kaiscr is used by tkinter and can run in windows(use kailive-tk.py).

+The source project is https://notabug.org/farooqkz/kaiscr

 # KaiScr
 ## Small Python scripts to take screenshot from a KaiOS/FFOS device and to mirror the screen of your phone.